 Series B in 2011

-6fusion provides an end-to-end cloud management platform that enables global workload distribution by turning the public and private cloud into a pay-per-use billable utility.
-The unique metering algorithm, Workload Allocation Cube, creates a commercial standard to quantify supply and demand for compute resources.
-For IT service providers, enterprises and independent software vendors, and Infrastructure Owners/Operators, 6fusion simplifies and streamlines Infrastructure-as-a-Service via a single console that provides valuable insight into consumption, performance benchmarking and cost allocation without vendor lock-in.
+6fusion is a company that offers an end-to-end cloud management platform designed to facilitate global workload distribution by transforming public and private cloud services into pay-per-use utilities.
+Utilizing its unique metering algorithm, the Workload Allocation Cube, 6fusion establishes a commercial standard for quantifying supply and demand for compute resources.
+The platform simplifies Infrastructure-as-a-Service for IT service providers, enterprises, independent software vendors, and infrastructure owners/operators by providing a unified console that delivers insights into consumption, performance benchmarking, and cost allocation without imposing vendor lock-in.
+Additionally, the company employs financial intelligence analytics to standardize economic measurements for IT infrastructure operations and cloud services, enabling clients to assess utilization rates, consumption patterns, and cost efficiencies effectively.

 Proteon Therapeutics